nafarlee/git-good/README.md

 ### `git status`

+Tell `git` to give the `status` of the current branch name and outstanding changes in the working directory or staging area.

 You are going to be running this one a lot.
 Git manages a whole lot of information, and it can be quite confusing moving multiple changes throughout three tiers and remotes and such.

 This command prints out a summary of outstanding changes about the working directory and staging area, as well as some other relevant information, like branch name.